Finding Balance In A World of Paranoia: A Guide To Overcoming Fearful, Anxious, And Paranoid Thoughts

 The media has often had a role in stoking fear and anxiety among the public.
 Further, instant global communication has given the media extensive reach and great influence.
 The conspiracy theories, the organized movements, and the real and imagined activities of government agencies can seem more present than ever.

-Conditions that cause paranoia
+Mental health conditions that can cause paranoia

 Getty